thecoderpb/Bluetooth-Ad-Hoc/README.md

 <br> Then connect your device and run the code.Upon successfull installation, the app will run on your device.
 Follow the prompts on the screen to test the app.

 <br><br>
-Created by Pratik Byathnal and Sarvesh Kedia for the course Heterogeneous Parallelism
+Created by Pratik Byathnal for the course Heterogeneous Parallelism